antvis/G6/packages/site/docs/manual/core-concept/plugin.en.md

 ## Configure Plugin

-To enable and configure plugins, you need to pass the `plugins` configuration item when instantiating the `Graph`.
-This configuration item is an array that includes the plugins that need to be enabled:
+To enable and configure plugins, you need to pass the `plugins` option when instantiating the `Graph`.
+This option is an array that includes the plugins that need to be enabled:

 ```typescript
 {